Posted by at 05:36AM - Comments: (2)

 Our test of biocide treatments safe for diesel fuel appeared in July of 2009, with Biobor, Racor, Starbrite, and Valvtect all rating well.

 And for those with gasoline engines, the problems with ethanol (see below) require a specialized product.
-This month’s issue has an update on our test of ethanol fuel additives for marine engines.
+The August 2012 has an update on our test of ethanol fuel additives for marine engines.
 BioborEB again proved its superior ability to fight corrosion.
 Sta-Bil Marine Formula, Star Tron, and Mercury QuikStor (the most expensive treatment, by far) picked up recommendations.
 Sea Foam came in as the low-budget contender.

 Ethanol has added a whole new twist to the fuel storage game, and since many of our readers are still rely on good ol’ Atomic Four gas engines, and most of us have outboards to care for, I’ve included some relevant background information on the problems with E-10 fuel and why we need to take fuel storage seriously.